coh516/elohim-date/README.md

 # elohim-date

-For those that fear God and uphold the vegan oath of ELohim.
 Convert the date to Elohim date, with leap year and leap week every 4 years, with leap year and week at end of year (last week of year has 11 days)

 Genesis 1:11 And God said, "Let the earth sprout vegetation, seed yielding herbs and fruit trees producing fruit according to its kind in which its seed is found, on the earth," and it was so.